p2ppsr/cwi-base/README.md

 + **params.labels**
   + Optional.
 Each at most 150 characters.
 Labels can be used to tag transactions into categories
 + **params.note**
   + Optional.
-A human-readable note detailing this transaction (Optional)
+A human-readable note detailing this transaction
 + **params.recipient**
   + Optional.
-The Paymail handle of the recipient of this transaction (Optional)
+The Paymail handle of the recipient of this transaction
++ **params.trustSelf**
+  + Optional.
+If 'known', rawTx and proof data can be ommitted from known input txids.

 ##### Method destroy